zerious/ui-blog/README.md

 Not sure if this is helpful for a simple blog, but it's a possibility.

 #### Tests
-I could add UI tests with SouceLabs.
+I could add UI tests with SauceLabs.

 #### Replace Jetty with Node?
 The blog service is extremely simple, and it could be easily re-created in